sagemath/trac_to_gh/Issue 2093.md

 # Issue 2093: floats - sage is inconsistant at times

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2093

 Original creator: moretti